executors/executors/wording.md

 #### `oneway_t` polymorphic wrapper

-In addition to conforming to the above specification for polymorphic wrappers, the nested class template `oneway_t::polymorphic_executor_type` has the following member functions to satisfy the `OneWayExecutor` requirements.
+In addition to conforming to the above specification for polymorphic wrappers, the nested class template `oneway_t::polymorphic_executor_type` provides the following member functions:

 ```
 template <class...
 SupportableProperties>